-Note: Desktop Manager is now a separate item on the Windows Control Panel group (Figure 1.1).
-You can click this item to access the nView Desktop Manager properties panel.
+Desktop Manager is also a separate item on the Windows Control Panel group (Figure 1.1).
+You can click this item to access the nView Desktop Manager control panel.
+There are several additional ways to enable the nView Desktop Manager control panel to configure its various features.
+For complete details, see "Accessing and Enabling the nView Desktop Manager Control Panel" on page 59.

-Figure 1.1 Windows 2000 Control Panel with nView Desktop Manager Item (icon)
+Figure 1.1 Windows Control Panel with nView Desktop Manager Item